Liferay migration. Real examples. Step-by-step instructions. Screens.

-These improvements of Liferay 7.1 are tempting.
-Below, I’ll give you a tutorial on how to migrate data and code from Liferay 6.2 to 7.1 to make your upgrading process a piece of case.
+These improvements of DXP 7.4 are tempting.
+Below, I’ll give you a tutorial on how to migrate data and code from Liferay 6.2 to 7 to make your upgrading process a piece of case.

-As the majority of our projects are under NDA and I can’t share with you no client’s project, therefore, I had to create a demo project to show you screenshots with visual illustrations of Liferay migration to 7.1.
+As the majority of our projects are under NDA and I can’t share with you any client’s project, therefore, I had to create a demo project to show you screenshots with visual illustrations of Liferay 6.2 to 7 migration.
 It contains a custom theme, layout, portlet, and hook.
-Also, I configured a set of pages and web content on the portal so that you can see it on practice.
+Also, I configured a set of pages and web content on the portal so that you can see it in practice.

-While choosing a repository, usability always goes a long way for me.
+When choosing a repository, usability always goes a long way for me.
 Therefore, I favored Bitbucket to deploy an original Liferay 6.2 code.
 I’d recommend this repository for many reasons.
-It allows creating unlimited private repositories, works well for sharing demo projects and collaboration of small dev teams.
-And then on top of it, we just like with guys to try some new hyping stuff in Liferay development, why not?
+It allows the creation of unlimited private repositories and works well for sharing demo projects and collaboration of small dev teams.
+And then on top of it, we just like to try some new hyping stuff in Liferay development, why not?

-As somebody who is already familiar with default Liferay modules, you’re not going to surprise these four examples to be migrated:
+As somebody who is already familiar with default modules, you’re not going to surprise by these four examples to be migrated:

 - aimprosoft-portlet — a custom portlet for displaying a list of web contents, documents, wiki pages, documents and blogs from the portal;